Landing a coaching client is no easy feat. So why would you ever say “no” to a potential new client?

 Email Template to Send People to a Waitlist When You’re Fully Booked

-Use this template if someone reaches out to inquire about your coaching services but you’re already booked.
+Use this template if someone reaches out to inquire about your coaching services, but you have no free spots.
 You have an optional line you can add if you want to refer this person to someone else.

 Thank you so much for reaching out about [your coaching packages].